Big Game Bound Week 4: Titans vs. Steelers postponed

 (NEXSTAR) — Heading into Week 4 of “Big Game Bound,” we explore the impact of the Tennessee Titans’ positive COVID-19 tests that have caused the NFL to postpone this Sunday’s Titans vs. Steelers game.

-We check in with Titans correspondent Cory Curtis and Vegas oddsmaker Kenny White.
+We check in with Vegas oddsmaker Kenny White.
 What impact will it have on the line for the game?

 We’ll ask Jarrett Payton whether there’s magic in Chicago with the 3-0 Bears.
 Did the Bears do the right thing by replacing Mitch Trubisky with Nick Foles?